aws-samples/aws-sdk-prom-metrics/README.md

 A docker image will exist locally named `aws-sdk-prom-metrics:latest` that you can now publish to a docker registry for deployment!

-If you choose to use EKS, continue with [TODO LINK].
+If you choose to use EKS, continue with [deploy to EKS](#deploy-to-eks).
 If you're using another container orchestration environment you will need to run the built container in that system.
 It will require access to an AWS Principal (role/user) with permissions to run the SDK calls you've configured.
 Once started a Prometheus operator will need to scrape for metrics on http port 4000 on the `/metrics` URL.

 # Deploy to EKS